 Above: Satellite photo showing smoke from some of the fires in western Oklahoma.
 The red dots indicate heat.

-A man working on a wildfire in Oklahoma was killed April 12.
-The Oklahoma Office of the Chief Medical Examiner reports the 61-year-old died Thursday in Roger MIlls County as a result of injuries sustained in the fire that began southeast of Leedey.
-It happened on the Rhea Fire that is threatening Putnam and several other communities.
+A man working on a wildfire in Oklahoma was killed April 12, 2018.
+The Oklahoma Office of the Chief Medical Examiner reports the 61-year-old died Thursday in the western part of the state as a result of injuries sustained while working on the Shaw Fire.
 Television station KOCO reported the man was helping firefighters by operating a motor grader.

 Our sincere condolences go out to his family, friends, and coworkers.

-By our very unofficial estimates the Reah Fire has burned at least 130,000 acres between Leedy and Putnam.
+By our very unofficial estimates the Reah Fire, another fire in Oklahoma, has burned at least 130,000 acres between Leedy and Putnam.
 Other towns threatened by this fire are Vici, Taloga, and Camargo where evacuations have been ordered.